- The event is governed by the rules as defined in The Racing Rules of Sailing.

 - The Post-Race Penalty, Advisory Hearing and RYA Arbitration of the RYA Rules Disputes procedures shall apply (for information on the procedures, go to www.rya.org.uk/go/rules).
 The outcome of an RYA Arbitration can be referred to a protest committee, but an arbitration cannot be reopened or appealed.

-- Three races are required to be completed to constitute a series.
+- Two races are required to be completed to constitute a series.

-- When fewer than 4 races have been completed, a boat’s series score will be the total of her race scores.
+- (a) When fewer than 5 races have been completed, a boat’s series score is the total of her race scores.

 - Risk Statement

 - Rule 3 of the Racing Rules of Sailing states: ‘The responsibility for a boat’s decision to participate in a race or to continue racing is hers alone.’